godotengine/godot-docs/about/faq.rst

 script), but then it will try to recover as gracefully as possible and keep going.

-Additionally, exceptions significantly increase binary size for the executable.
+Additionally, exceptions significantly increase the binary size for the executable.

 Why does Godot not enforce RTTI?